How can I raise money online?

-Raising money on the internet is the latest and greatest thing, and it’s not going to go away.
+Raising money online is the latest and greatest thing, and it’s not going away.
 Numerous ways exist to raise money online, each of which is a little or a lot bit different.

 Here’s a breakdown of the major types of internet fundraising :

-Monthly giving – Monthly giving programs can be accomplished through a number of different channels – email, donate button, social media – but these programs focus on getting people to sign up to give every month automatically.
+Encourage monthly giving programs through email, donate buttons, social media.
+A monthly giving program focuses on getting people to sign up to give every month automatically.
 The benefits of this model are enormous, because it gives you the opportunity to multiply any single gift by 12 and keep it going into the future.

-Website donate button – If you have a website, you can have a donate button.
-People who are looking at your website can be encouraged to click the button.
+If you have a website, you can have a donate button.
+Encourage people who visit your site to click on the button and make a gift.

-Social Media – Asking for donations through social media like Facebook, LinkedIn, Instagram, Twitter is a growing trend, but it does not generally perform as well as e-mail or website fundraising.
-You need a compelling story or call to action that inspires people to not only give but share with their friends.
+Asking for donations through social media like Facebook, LinkedIn, Instagram, Twitter is a growing trend.
+You need a compelling story that inspires people to not only give but share with their friends.
 So far, the best way to use social media is through crowd-funding.